thormagnusson/scoring/PartI/chapter_1.md

     c.drive(40); // the car drives 40 miles per hour
     c.turn(-60); // the car turns 60 degrees to the left

 So to really understand a class like Array or List you need to read the documentation and explore the methods available.
-Note also that the Array is subclassing (or getting methods from its superclass) the ArrayedColldection class.
+Note also that the Array is subclassing (or getting methods from its superclass) the ArrayedCollection class.
 This means that it has all the methods of its superclass.
 Like a class “Car” might have a superclass called “Vehicle” of which a “Motorbike” would also be a subclass (a sibling to “Car”).
 You can explore this by peeking under the hood of SC a little:

     Array.openHelpFile // get the documentation of the Array class Array.dumpInterface // get the interface or the methods of the Array class